In this post I’m going to show you 27 proven ways to increase traffic to your website.

 One of the most powerful Share Triggers is Social Currency.

 Social Currency is the idea that we share things that make us look good.
-And this Share Trigger is a large part of the reason that the Shrinking Dollar infographic did so well.
+And this Share Trigger is a large part of the reason that The Shrinking Dollar infographic I mentioned earlier did so well.

-But more important than that, the infographic confirmed what they were already saying: inflation is a big problem.
+Specifically, this infographic confirmed what influencers were already saying: inflation is a big problem.